TheAlexYao/world-nextjs-template/llm-docs/prd.md

 Ephemeral -- Group Chat with Automated Receipt Scan, Payment Split & AI Travel Fund

 **Overview:**
-Starting from the [minikit-next-template](https://github.com/worldcoin/minikit-next-template), we'll build a World mini‑app that lets users join a real‑time group chat (via Socket.IO) where receipt scanning automatically splits a payment based on the number of active users.
+Starting from the [minikit-next-template](https://github.com/worldcoin/minikit-next-template), we'll build a World mini‑app that lets users join a real‑time group chat (via Pusher) where receipt scanning automatically splits a payment based on the number of active users.
 The initiator pays (with others confirming via a button) and funds are directed to the initiator's wallet.
 The app adheres to the World mini‑app webview spec for proper mobile display and is deployed both locally (via ngrok) and in production on Vercel.

 **Objectives:**
 • Build on the template and integrate with a production World mini‑app instance.
 • Implement real‑time chat that auto‑determines user count for splitting the receipt amount.
 • Automate the receipt scan flow: display an animated scan, show a static receipt, auto‑calculate the "/pay {total} split {N}" command, and let non‑initiators confirm payment (.1 WLD each) to the initiator.
 • Display an AI travel fund prompt after payment confirmation.
-• Ensure local testing (using ngrok and proper NEXTAUTH_URL) and production deployment (with env vars for APP_ID, DEV_PORTAL_API_KEY, WLD_CLIENT_ID, WLD_CLIENT_SECRET, and NEXTAUTH_URL).
+• Ensure local testing (using ngrok and proper NEXTAUTH_URL) and production deployment (with env vars for APP_ID, DEV_PORTAL_API_KEY, WLD_CLIENT_ID, WLD_CLIENT_SECRET, NEXTAUTH_URL, and Pusher credentials).

 **Key Features & User Stories:**